 CERAMIC TABLEWARE

-As something we associate with the earth and ancient craft, there must be something primitive that draws us to porcelain, stoneware and earthenware objects.
+As a material we associate with the earth and ancient craft, there must be something deep-rooted and instinctive that draws us to porcelain, stoneware and earthenware objects.
+Vintage ceramics make beautiful additions to the kitchen but you do need to check what’s contained in the glaze before eating and drinking from them.

 ▲